 If a book is lost or damaged by carelessness or avoidable accident, the student will replace it.

-Marking, tearing, or defacing a book will be considered as cause for replacement.
+Marking, tearing, or defacing a book will be considered cause for replacement.

 WEEKLY ELIGIBILITY

 Eligibility for 6th graders will be computer generated via the student management program each Friday.
 Students with failing grades will be ineligible the following week (Sunday through Saturday) for extracurricular activities.
 Grades are accumulated from Friday through Thursday.